Japanese star Honda joins Melbourne Victory

-Former Japan, AC Milan and CSKA Moscow attacker Keisuke Honda has moved to A-League champions Melbourne Victory.
+Former Japan, AC Milan and CSKA Moscow attacker Keisuke Honda has moved to A-League champion Melbourne Victory.

-Honda joins Australian titleholders Victory on a one-year marquee deal after leaving Mexican side Pachuca, it was announced on Monday.
+Honda joins Victory on a one-year marquee deal after leaving Mexican side Pachuca, it was announced on Monday.

-The 32-year-old, who scored 37 goals in 98 appearances for the Blue Samurai, retired from international football following Japan's last-16 exit at the World Cup.
+The 32 year-old, who scored 37 goals in 98 appearances for the Blue Samurai, retired from international football after Japan's last-16 exit at the World Cup.

 Honda, the only Japanese player to score at three World Cups, said: "I am so happy to join the Melbourne Victory.